ankushg/home-cluster/SETUP.md

 ## ❔ What's next

-The world is your cluster, try installing another application or if you have a NAS and want storage back by that check out the helm charts for [democratic-csi](https://github.com/democratic-csi/democratic-csi), [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs) or [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).
+The world is your cluster, first thing you might want to do is to have storage backed by something other than local disk.
+If you have some sort of NAS and want storage back by that check out the helm charts for [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner), [democratic-csi](https://github.com/democratic-csi/democratic-csi), or [csi-driver-nfs](https://github.com/kubernetes-csi/csi-driver-nfs).

-If you plan on exposing your ingress to the world from your home.
-Checkout [our rough guide](https://docs.k8s-at-home.com/guides/dyndns/) to run a k8s `CronJob` to update DDNS.
+Many people have shared their awesome repositories over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes), be sure to check this out and click the `Search All Repos` icon if you are wondering how someone implemented or deployed an application.

 ## 🤝 Thanks